kstep/graphicsmagick/www/FAQ.rst

-It is my belief that stand-alone GPUs are a poor design (expensive, inefficient, failure-prone, bandwidth bottlenecked, lack functionality, and are insecure) and that multi-core will prevail.
-Functionality which currently works best in a GPU will simply be integrated into tomorrow's multi-core CPUs.
-Once GPU capabilities are integrated into CPUs, there will be no more need to develop special code for GPU.
+It is my belief that stand-alone GPUs are a poor design (expensive, inefficient, failure-prone, bandwidth bottlenecked, lack functionality, are insecure, and are not supported in servers) and that multi-core will ultimately prevail.
+Functionality which currently works best in a GPU will simply be integrated into tomorrow's multi-core CPUs and C compilers will naturally support that functionality.
+Once GPU capabilities are integrated into CPUs, there will be no more need to develop special code for a GPU.
 Today (February, 2010) 6 core CPUs are readily available, and in less than two years 16-core CPUs will be readily available.
-These CPUs will use a similar amount of power to today's CPUs and will fit into a very small chassis.
-Due to this trend, there is no value obtained by expending energy toward developing code for today's GPUs.
+These CPUs will use a similar amount of power to today's CPUs and will fit into a very small (1U) chassis.
+Due to this trend, there is no value obtained by expending energy toward developing specialized code for today's GPUs.

 How can I process many files at once?
 -------------------------------------